Bloomaprusty/smart-temperature-monitor/README.md

    NORMAL/WARNING/CRITICAL states, before they start extending the code themselves.

-## Ideas for teams to extend (self-study / remaining capstone work)
+## Ideas for teams to extend: (self-study / remaining capstone work)

 - Add a `LOW_BATTERY` state fed by a second simulated ioctl.
 - Replace the simulated driver with a real I2C/GPIO sensor on a Raspberry Pi.